 Wedgwood is a residential neighborhood with a vibrant commercial district along its central arterial, 35th Ave NE.
 Wedgwood has banks, businesses, coffee shops, churches, park/playfields, restaurants, stores, public & private schools, a fire station and the main post office for the 98115 zip code.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!!!!)

-The Gathering Place initiative was coordinated by volunteers from several neighborhood groups with permission of the Hunter family, a great example of cooperation for the benefit of the Wedgwood neighborhood.
+The Gathering Place initiative was coordinated by volunteers from several groups and was created with permission of the Hunter family, a great example of cooperation for the benefit of the Wedgwood neighborhood.
 The plan for use of the Gathering Place was developed by neighborhood activists.
 It included emphasis on sustainability and a practice site for emergency preparedness.

 Future development issues in Wedgwood